Research Library Published Research

 The Standard Days Method requires the user to have a regular cycle that is between 26 and 32 days, and cycle day 9 through 18 are always considered fertile.

-The Natural Cycles algorithm identifies the fertile window based on temperature, optional LH tests and period data, which means that it’s individualized for each user.
+The Natural Cycles algorithm identifies the fertile window based on temperature, optional ovulation tests and period data, which means that it’s individualized for each user.
 The start of the fertile window is based on past cycles, taking into account factors such as average ovulation day, cycle length and length of the cycle phases, and how these vary.
 The end of the fertile window is determined by confirming ovulation based on temperature data.
 Natural Cycles is effective from day one and does not require the user to monitor their cycle before it can be used, as the algorithm is designed to be conservative until it’s gathered enough data.

 For this study, we analyzed data from Natural Cycles users, and we also calculated the fertile window for each user as if they were using the Rhythm Method and the Standard Days Method.
 Natural Cycles and the Rhythm method were compared using data from 26,626 cycles.
 For the comparison of Natural Cycles and the Standard Days Method, 16,386 cycles were analyzed.
-We also wanted to know how the Natural Cycles algorithm performed using basal body temperature (BBT) alone, and using BBT plus LH tests.
+We also wanted to know how the Natural Cycles algorithm performed using basal body temperature (BBT) alone, and using BBT plus ovulation tests.

 To compare the accuracy of the fertile window for each method, we looked at how many green (not fertile) days users got in total over 12 cycles.
 We also calculated how many wrong ‘green days’ were given by each method over 12 cycles, meaning days within the fertile window that were incorrectly marked as not fertile.